PotHix/pothix.github.com/content/post/2019-year-in-review.md

 For those of you who remember, I spoke 24 times in 2017.
 I decided to create some sort of a challenge for myself to speak more and was quite successful at it.
-After such achievement, I decided to change my priorities. 😃
+After such an achievement, I decided to change my priorities. 😃

-To make things easier to track, I now have the [talks page](/talks), which I'm going to use as a reference here.
+To make things easier to track, I now have the [talks page](/talks), which I'm going to use it as a reference here.

 + **In 2018, I spoke 7 times with 6 different presentations.
 6 different
 presentations delivered in pt-BR and one of them delivered in English.**
 + **In 2019, I spoke 2 times and both were the same presentation.
-I spoke at the local Ruby meetup and brought that same (sligthly changed) presentation to Rubyconf Brasil.**
+I spoke at the local Ruby meetup and brought that same (slightly changed) presentation to Rubyconf Brasil.**

 We can clearly see that I'm slowing down my pace of presentations.
 I came from 24 presentations in 2017, to 7 in 2018, to 2 in 2019.
 That's exactly what I wanted to do.
-I have to say that I was already feeling bad to not be speaking for some time and I was eager to speak in 2019. 😅 I don't think things are change much for 2020 though.
+I have to say that I was already feeling bad to not be speaking for some time and I was eager to speak in 2019. 😅 I don't think things are changing much for 2020 though.

 It's also worth mentioning that I was also on stage last year, but not delivering a talk.
 I was one of the core organizers of [Rust LATAM](https://2019.rustlatam.org), the first